GianMarcoOddo/rmpy/rmpy/README.md

 -  yf_components_VaRs(tickers, positions, start_date, end_date,interval = 1, freq="daily", alpha=0.01, display=True)

 The function 'yf_components_VaRs' enables the calculation of the Component VaRs for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

+Component VaR is a technique that breaks down the total VaR of a portfolio into the individual VaR contributions of each asset or factor, allowing investors to identify which components of the portfolio are driving the risk.

 #### Args: